 - Any relevant non-statutory planning document or policy adopted or exhibited by Council (structure plans, concept plans and the like),

-- Any State Government strategies such as the Metropolitan Plan and the Draft Inner North Subregional Strategy,
+- Any State Government strategies such as A Plan for Growing Sydney and the Draft North District Plan,

 - Whether the proposed rezoning is consistent with both the State Government’s and Council’s long-term strategic directions and goals for the area,